 For those who are interested in getting thru both the grind of the courses that you’ll encounter, we strongly recommend that follow our PT program that will help you attain a level of physical fitness to not just pass the course but to excel.
 It is a 17-week physical fitness training program that starts gradually and works your way up to where you should be ready to take it on.

 So today, we’re going to jump into Land Navigation, one of the other key areas that end up failing the majority of candidates who volunteer for Selection.
 There are basically two reasons that people fail at land navigation.
-One is the course, especially the one in Hoffman, NC that is used in both SFAS and the SFQC is exceptionally difficult, the most difficult, toughest individual land navigation course you’ll find in the US military.
+One is the course, especially the one in Hoffman, NC that is used in both the Special Forces Assessment and Selection (SFAS) and the Special Forces Qualification Course (SFQC) is exceptionally difficult, the most difficult, toughest individual land navigation course you’ll find in the U.S. military.

 And the second reason for failure is the same as for the physical failure…lack of preparation.
 Just as lack of preparation will sink a candidate physically, the same, perhaps even more so will do it for land navigation.